MeowingDavis/AudioVision/posts/Post4.md

 ## project things ##

-Working with on the sound and soundtracking for an animation with Yanwen Wang - we have just been going over the storyboard making sure im up to date with what is expected.
+Working with on the sound and soundtracking for an animation with Yanwen Wang (liz) - we have just been going over the storyboard making sure im up to date with what is expected.

-working on a few things i'd like to feed into my friends audio reaactive program (QuadBikexs)
+Working on a few things i'd like to feed into my friends audio reaactive program (QuadBike)